nexus-xyz/nexus-cli/README.md

    ```
 3. Observe the script output and verify installation logic.

-If you don’t have Rust installed, you will be prompted to install it (unless `NONINTERACTIVE=1` is set).
+If you don't have Rust installed, you will be prompted to install it (unless `NONINTERACTIVE=1` is set).

 ---